minsun-ss/mads/README.md

 could use a bit more material to take on.

 Workload: light

+#### SIADS 652 - Network Analysis
+Timely and convenient!
+Nothing like a global pandemic to let the epidemic networkx models sink in.
+This is a combo quiz
++ written answer + quiz course that leans heavier on programming assignments than other similarly structured courses, but because of it takes a bit longer to get through than a pure programming course (from my point of view) but less time than a full written course.
+I've used basic networkX before but this covers details about a lot of the various models implemented within networkX, which is nice because networkX's documentation itself is a bit on the sparse side.
+Programming assignments are one very long jupyter notebook, so be warned: like NLP, small bugs can potentially be a huge timesink (there was one for the random seed, which is nigh impossible to debug on your own) since there are not enough asserts in the homework.
+Also, many quiz questions can be answered using networkX and I strongly suggest you do so.

+Workload: medium

 #### SIADS 655 - Natural Language Processing
 NLP!
 You might have gotten a bit of a taste for it after doing n-gram stuff in Data Mining 2 or the little bit you get